arnbme/apcupsd/README.md

 [:arrow_up_small: Back to top](#top)
 <a name="keypadDH"></a>
-## 10. Centralitex Keypad Device Handler
+## 10. Restarting the Hub after a graceful shutdown

 The Centalitex Keypad Device Handler was created by Mitch Pond on SmartThings, where it is still used by a few Smartapps including SHM Delay.
 With Mitch's assistance and Zigbee skills it was ported to HE, then I added the Alarm capability that sounds a fast high pitch tone until set off on the Iris V2, and beeps for 255 seconds on the Centralite, and the compatabilitty with the Hubitat keypad device drivers, HSM and Lock Code Manager.